Green Room (film): Box office

-The film was originally to open in a limited release on April 1, 2016, before opening in a wide release on April 15, 2016.
-However, it was moved to April 15, in limited release, and May 13 wide.
-According to Box Office Mojo, Green Room opened at #30 in its limited release, premiering in 3 theaters, culminating over $87,984.
-In its official wide release, the film premiered at 777 theaters, taking the #16 rank on opening weekend, and grossing more than $411,376.
+Green Room opened at #30 in its limited release, premiering in 3 theaters, earning $87,984.
+In its official wide release, the film premiered at 777 theaters, taking the #16 rank on opening weekend, and grossing $547,031 in North America.
+It grossed a total of $3.8 million worldwide.

 Critical response

-On review aggregator website Rotten Tomatoes the film holds an approval rating of 90% based on 245 reviews, with an average rating of 7.7/10.
+On review aggregator website Rotten Tomatoes the film holds an approval rating of 90% based on 250 reviews, with an average rating of 7.7/10.
 The site's critical consensus reads: "Green Room delivers unapologetic genre thrills with uncommon intelligence and powerfully acted élan."
-Metacritic reports a weighted average score of 79 out of 100, based on 42 critics, indicating "generally favorable reviews".
+Metacritic gave it a weighted average score of 79 out of 100, based on 42 critics, indicating "generally favorable" reviews.

 Richard Roeper of the Chicago Sun-Times praised Patrick Stewart, Imogen Poots, Alia Shawkat and Macon Blair's performances and called the film "a wonderfully nasty, gruesome, jagged-edge gem of a horror film" that has "first-rate" cinematography, set design, soundtrack, and editing.
 Barry Hertz of The Globe and Mail awarded it a full four stars and wrote, "Jeremy Saulnier (Murder Party, Blue Ruin) continues one of the best streaks in independent horror with this terrifying and inventive thriller."
 Lenika Cruz of The Atlantic said it's "a tense gore-fest, one that’s as grimy and claustrophobic as the titular room.
 But scrape off the scum, and you’ll find Green Room full of visual artistry, dark humor, smart writing, and glints of humanity".
 IGN awarded it a score of 9 out of 10, saying, "This follow-up to the brilliant Blue Ruin pits a rock band against white supremacists with ace, ultra-violent results."

 Jeffrey Bloomer of Slate favorably compared the film's "genre maturity", "amoral survivalism and malleable sense of good and evil", "brutal efficiency" and "weary humor" to John Carpenter's Assault on Precinct 13 and praised the cast, writing "If the world knows any justice[...] then the Screen Actors Guild will remember this cast when it doles out its awards next year".
 James Berardinelli concludes the film is "for anyone who enjoys sitting through 90 tense minutes and feeling the attendant adrenaline rush.
 It’s like a well-constructed horror movie" that's "As intimate as it is unnerving".
 Guy Lodge of Variety called it "a technically sharp backwoods horror-thriller that lacks a human element".
 Leslie Felperin of The Hollywood Reporter wrote that it's entertaining but "less disciplined, less original and less memorable work than Blue Ruin".